SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 Does Carvana, CarMax, or TrueCar offer the most money?

 In our 2026 tests, Carvana offered the most on all 3 vehicles.
 They offered $14,200 for the Tesla Model 3 versus $11,400 from CarMax and $8,350 from TrueCar.
-For the Ford F-150, Carvana offered $22,000 compared to $19,300 from TrueCar and $18,400 from CarMax.

 The RAV4 was the closest, with Carvana at $24,600, TrueCar at $23,425, and CarMax at $22,400.
 Results can vary by vehicle, so get quotes from all three.